palewire/first-visual-story/tutorial/framework.md

 - Politico's [generator-politico-graphics](https://github.com/The-Politico/generator-politico-graphics)
 ```

 The GitHub template we cloned in the last chapter is a demonstration of the Los Angeles Times tool, which is known as [baker](https://github.com/datadesk/baker) and published as free and open software that anyone can easily reuse at [github.com/datadesk/baker-example-page-template](https://github.com/datadesk/baker-example-page-template).
+It's also been used publish custom pages by developers at ProPublica, The City and The Baltimore Banner.

 The remainder of this tutorial will demonstrate how to use The Times tool to publish a page to the web.